Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 The first integration: a major grocery delivery app

-The grocery delivery app was our first partner.
-Their users (store owners who sold goods through the platform) could apply for working capital directly inside the app.
-Repayments would be deducted from their future delivery earnings.
+Our first partner was a major grocery delivery app.
+Store owners who sold through the platform could apply for working capital inside the app and repay out of future delivery earnings.

 The central product design question: what data fields does the API require from partners?